 But what if shaking up that routine a little bit would keep you more focused during your runs, make them more enjoyable, and maybe make you a better runner?

-If you think you’re in a running rut and are curious about making some changes,
+If you’re feeling stuck in a running rut and curious about making some changes, you’re in the right place.

 Why Runners Fall Into A Running Rut